 What's included

-3 videos3 readings1 quiz
+3 videos3 readings1 assignment

 Blue whales are the largest animals that ever lived and have among the longest migrations of any mammalian species.
 Their massive body size and range bring with them a unique set of challenges.
 How do blue whales get enough energy feasting on just tiny krill?
 A group of scientists, including biologist Jeremy Goldbogen at Hopkins Marine Station at Stanford University, has revolutionized the study of whale behavior by developing and deploying multi-sensor tags on whales.
 The scientists look for patterns in their data in order to understand what whales are doing during their deep dives, and what this behavior reveals about the ecosystems the whales inhabit.